xqhuynh/Primed/README.md

 # Primed (Working project)
 This is a personal, working project in the development stages.
 The goal of this web application is to connect aspiring software engineers with employers.
 This is done by showcasing the software engineer's portfolio.
-Employers can view and intereact with the software engineer's profile.
+Employers can view and interact with the software engineer's profile.

 ## Screenshot